anggacipta/sp_fs_anggacipta/README.md

-# SellerPintar Project Management App
+# Task Project Management App

 A collaborative project and task management app built with Next.js, Prisma, NextAuth, and Tailwind CSS.